Ha Hyun-sang: 2022: Living the Moment of Love, Gomak Boys & "When Winter Comes"

 On May 30, Ha released his fifth digital single, "Living the Moment of Love".

-On September 9, Ha Hyun-sang participated in a reality music show titled Gomak Boys where the cast members including Paul Kim, Kim Min-seok, Jung Seung-hwan, Big Naughty, were set to form a boy group and promote the released album together.
+On September 9, Ha participated in a reality music show titled Gomak Boys where the cast members including Paul Kim, Kim Min-seok, Jung Seung-hwan, Big Naughty, were set to form a boy group and promote the released album together.
 Ha was the leader of the team.

 On December 9, WakeOne announced that his sixth digital single, "When Winter Comes", will be released on December 19.

 2023: "By My Side", Time and Trace, "Wherever You Are"

-On March 21, Ha Hyun-sang announced that the collaboration digital single with British singer Etham titled "By My Side" will be released on March 28.
+On March 21, Ha announced that the collaboration digital single with British singer Etham titled "By My Side" will be released on March 28.

 On April 12, Ha unveiled a teaser for his first full-length album titled Time and Trace, which will be released on April 27.
 For celebrating his first full album release, he did a surprise busking at the Dream Forest in North Seoul on May 21.

 On October 17, he released the digital single "Wherever You Are" as part of the Two Tracks project.